wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 times, and are requested at different frequencies.
 The simple policy obviously does not take any of these into consideration, and a more comprehensive policy should cover all the factors that may affect the effectiveness of function keep-alive.
+Second, serverless functions are often scaled based on the dynamic workload, which requires a change of resource allocated to the function.
+The amount of resource reserved for function keep-live, in the meantime, should also change to better accommodate the incoming traffic.
+The simple policy, for example, is unable to determine the optimal number of warm instances per function type to keep alive.
+This paper proposes a mechanism, known as Elastic Dynamic Scaling, to properly scale the resource allocated to a single function type for an optimal "hit rate" of the warm containers.